googleapis/api-linter/docs/rules/0191/java-outer-classname.md

 ## Details

-This rule looks at each proto file, and complains if the `java_outer_classname` file annotation is not present, or set to empty string.
-It recommends a sensible default based on the filename, but does **not** complain if the value is set to something else.
+This rule looks at each proto file, and complains if the `java_outer_classname` file annotation is not present, or set to something other than the common class name based on the proto's filename.

 ## Examples